xdmushui/partner-center-sdk/develop/get-eligibility-for-product-upgrade.md

 - Partner Center

-You can use the [**ProductUpgradeRequest**](product-upgrade-resources.md#productupgraderequest) resource to check if a customer is eligible to upgrade to an Azure plan from Azure 145P.
-This method returns a [**ProductUpgradesEligibility**](product-upgrade-resources.md#productupgradeseligibility) resource with the customer's product upgrade eligibility.
+You can use the [**ProductUpgradeRequest**](product-upgrade-resources.md#productupgraderequest) resource to check if a customer is eligible to upgrade to an Azure plan from a Microsoft Azure (MS-AZR-0145P) subscription This method returns a [**ProductUpgradesEligibility**](product-upgrade-resources.md#productupgradeseligibility) resource with the customer's product upgrade eligibility.

 ## Prerequisites